distributethe6ix/70DaysOfServiceMesh/70DaysExercises/05-Observability in your Mesh.md

 At this point, a web-browser (your default) should open up with Prometheus.
 I want to feed it a query and I will do so in the *Expression* address bar, and proceed to hit execute.
 When your browser launches with Promtheus, simply enter the following to execute a query on the total requests Istio will process.

 Paste the below into the query bar.
+This query simply outputs all the requests Istio sees.
 ```
 istio_requests_total
 ```
 ![promday5](../assets/Day5-Prometheus.png)

 There's much more to what we can see in Prometheus.
 If you have this up in your environment, play around.
+I'll revisit this in later days as I intend to dig into some of the key metrcis around SLAs, SLOs, SLIs, nth-percentile and latency, requests per second and others.

 Hit *ctrl+c* to exist the dashboard process.